Explaining the Windows Insider Program channels for Windows 11 betas

 Now that Windows 11 has been announced and is in testing with Insiders, you might be new.
 Here’s an overview of how the Windows Insider Program works in 2021.

-Windows Insider Program Dev channel – get Windows 11 now
+Windows Insider Program Dev channel – get Windows 11 prerelease builds

 The Dev channel is what used to be known as the Fast ring.
-This is what you sign up for if you want to live on the edge.
+It’s what you sign up for if you want to live on the edge.
 Also, you’re signing away any right to complain about what’s happening.
 And remember, anything can happen.
-In fact, the Dev channel isn’t actually tied to a specific feature update.

 Typically, while a release of Windows is in testing, it comes from the rs_prerelease branch (‘rs’ stands for Redstone, which used to be the codename for various versions of Windows 10).
 When you’re in the Dev channel, you’re supposed to be in a state of perpetual prerelease.
 You’re always supposed to be getting the latest thing that’s available for testing, even though Microsoft does weird A/B testing sometimes.